• Skip to primary navigation

 If you’re trying to avoid commercial yeast or are simply looking for a healthier way to prepare bread, try this!
 Here’s a recipe for kefir fermented bread dough with no added commercial yeast and whole grains.
 Use this dough to easily make crackers, cinnamon rolls, bagels, bread and more!

-My other favorite fermenting and (slightly) raising agent, however, is milk kefir.
+Aside from naturally fermented (sourdough) bread, my favorite fermenting and (slightly) raising agent is milk kefir.
 When I’m short on time or mis-time my sourdough culture, I use this kefir fermented dough to make bread products.

 Kefir as a Fermenter